 • Strenuous

-Sustained climbs and steeper grades
+Sustained climbs and steady vertical gain

-Full-day hikes, requiring good fitness
+Full-day journeys requiring high physical fitness

 • advanced

-Demanding alpine objectives for experienced hikers
+Ambitious alpine hikes for experienced explorers

-Significant elevation gain and long distances
+Significant elevation and high-mileage days

 The Itinerary